Home

 For example, someone who is a 4th cousin to you is closer to a 3rd cousin to your parent and would be more likely to show up as a match for your parent.

 2. If you test yourself, you will get matches from both sides of your family.
-For more distant cousins it may be difficult or impossible to tell which side a given match is from.
+For more distant cousins it can be difficult or impossible to tell which side a given match is from.
 If you test your parents separately, however, you can more confidently place unique matches on one side of your family.
 That allows you to focus your paper trail comparisons on the correct side and eliminate half the work.

 NOTE: If both parents came from the same close-knit community or ethnic group, you may find people who share common ancestors with both of them.

-Two Companies Offer the Test
+Companies Offering the Test

 Family Tree DNA offers a large variety of DNA tests for genealogists and this specific test is called Family Finder.